pavseh/CRUD-REST-API_Buala/README.md

 3. Install all the required dependencies or libraries:
     ```bash
     pip install -r requirements.txt
     ```

+    or can install them one by one:
+    ```bash
+    pip install Flask Flask-MySQLdb Flask-RESTful Flask-JWT-Extended
+    ```

 4. Set up the MySQL database by executing the SQL Database I made for the program: `ivernstudios.sql`.